Swedish Chia Pudding (100 G)

 Portion Control

-Reduce the serving size of the Swedish chia pudding to minimize the amount of sugar and carbohydrates consumed in one sitting.
+Reduce the serving size of the Swedish chia pudding to minimize the impact on blood glucose levels.

-Consume the pudding as part of a balanced meal rather than on an empty stomach to lessen the impact on blood sugar levels.
+Consume the pudding as part of a meal rather than as a standalone snack to reduce its impact on your glucose levels.

 Physical Activity